Mastanesosus

-Mastanesosus (or Sosus or Sus, 𐤌𐤔𐤕𐤍𐤑𐤍, mštnṣn) was a Berber king of Mauretania (modern-day Morocco and Western Algeria) and son of Bocchus I. He ruled from around 80 BC to 49 BC.
+Mastanesosus (or Sosus or Sus, 𐤌𐤔𐤕𐤍𐤑𐤍, mštnṣn) was a Berber king of Mauretania and son of Bocchus I. He ruled from Iol from 80 BC to 49 BC.

+Name

+The name Mastanesosus is of Libyco-Berber origin.
+It is formed from the element (a)mastan, meaning "protector" or "defender," which derives from the Berber verb mesten ("to protect" or "to defend").
+In antiquity, this term likely served as a formal title.

+The name belongs to a specific Libyco-Berber anthroponomy (often recorded in Punic or Latin inscriptions as MSTNSN or MSTNZN) that may be reconstructed as *Mastan-SĂN, meaning "Their protector."
+This naming convention was prevalent among the Numidian and Mauretanian kings but disappeared entirely by the Middle Ages.

 Evidence

 The little information known about King Mastanesosus comes from coins bearing the inscription "REX BOCCHVS SOSI F" (Bocchus II son of Sosus), in addition to a reference by Cicero in his book In Vatinum, where he detailed an itinerary by Publius Vatinius through North Africa.
 Vatinius had allegedly met King Mastanesosus in person in 62 BC.

 Some historians, such as Stéphane Gsell, have confused Mastanesosus with Massinissa II of Numidia.
 The archaeological evidence and Cicero's reference however leave little doubt that a king named Sosus had ruled Mauretania after Bocchus I and before Bogud and Bocchus II, as had originally been conjectured by American archaeologist Duane W. Roller.

 Additional evidence of the existence of a king of Mauretania named Sos or Sosus came in 2020, when a sling-bullet was discovered bearing the Latin inscription "Rex Sos" (King Sos).
 The sling-bullet may have come from a battle that was fought by Sosus's army or in his name.